Nebrethar/Web-Extensions-Nebrethar/README.md

 Function?
 Deletes itself! <br />
 Working?
 Yes <br />

-Welcome to the Web-Extensions-Nebrethar wiki!

  # Licensing and Copyright

-This is where you will find licensing and copyright information for the Web-Extensions-Nebrethar repository.
+This is where you will find original content sources that helped me get my code going.

 ### Mozilla
 The overall structure for these web extensions is provided by the Mozilla Web Extensions Tutorials.
 These can be found at https://developer.mozilla.org/en-US/Add-ons/WebExtensions/<br />